COVID-19 Update

 When including a website link, follow these instructions:

 SSHRC reserves the right to remove this section from the application if it does not relate to research-creation.
 SSHRC assumes no responsibility in cases where links provided are broken or the server is unavailable during the merit review period.
 Reasonable efforts will be made to view or listen to support material; however, due to technical challenges, SSHRC cannot guarantee the samples will be accessed.
-Consider that reviewers will have very limited time per application to view, read or listen to samples of work.
+Reviewers will have very limited time per application to view, read or listen to samples of work.
 Only links provided in the support material attachment will be used by merit reviewers.

 See SSHRC’s Guidelines for Research-Creation Support Materials for more information.